-NOTE: For example, if the information configured in the NSACF includes 3GPP Access Type only, the NSACF counts registration via 3GPP Access Type only.
-If the information configured in the NSACF includes both Access Types, and the UE newly registers via 3GPP access while the UE is already registered via non-3GPP access (or vice versa), the NSACF update the UE ID with both 3GPP access type and non 3GPP access type.
+NOTE: For example, if the NSACF is configured to apply NSAC for 3GPP Access Type only, the NSACF counts registration via 3GPP Access Type only.
+If the NSACF is configured to apply NSAC for both Access Types, and the UE newly registers via 3GPP access while the UE is already registered via non-3GPP access (or vice versa), the NSACF update the UE ID with both 3GPP access type and non 3GPP access type.